 The London Centre or Netherlands program have provided excellent opportunities for psychology majors (see Off-Campus Programs).

 Students who score 4 or better on the Psychology Advanced Placement Examination of the College Entrance Examination Board are given credit for PSYC 100, which fulfills one of the major requirements.
 Students who plan to major in psychology and place out of PSYC 100 are advised to take one or two courses in Group I during their freshman year.
-A score of 4 or better in AP Statistics can substitute for the Statistics (PSYC 170 or MATH 107) requirement.
+A score of 4 or better in AP Statistics can substitute for the Statistics (PSYC 170 or MATH 107 or STAT 107) requirement.